MDMAchine/coreml-model-conversion-script/README.md

 - MODELS_LOAD 	= Location of models (ckpt).
 - COMPRESSED_DUMP = Location where compressed files are sent.

-The initital setup ("conversion-script-setup.sh") will ask you to update these parameters.
+The initial setup ("conversion-script-setup.sh") will ask you to update these parameters.

-If there is any issues, the default varaible paramatiers can be changed in "conversion-script-variables.sh" under "# Define the variables".
+If there is any issues, the default variable parameters can be changed in "conversion-script-variables.sh" under "# Define the variables".

 ## Version 07:

 - now you can define modelname and extension.
-This is to incorperate conversion of safetensors as well as ckpt.
+This is to incorporate conversion of safetensors as well as ckpt.
 - VAE swapping method has changed.
 Simpler, more reliable.

 ## Note: